sebpalluel/web3-monorepo/README.md

 4. Then you can run the project `pnpm start`

-5. Make sure to apply the migrations to the prisma db and client once the container is running `pnpm prisma:migrate`
+5. Make sure to apply the migrations to the prisma db and client once the container is running `pnpm prisma-db:dev:start`

 ## Project structure